 The Better Image

 Note that three persons (F, S, HS or Father, Son, and Holy Spirit) are within one God, sharing the same essence.
 The one God (= the circle), monotheism, and all three persons are contained in it.
 Each person is equal to the whole being of God.
-The dotted lines keep the the persons distinct, but they also are dotted to indicate interpersonal relationship between the three persons.
+The broken or gapped lines keep the persons distinct, but they also are gapped to indicate interpersonal relationship between the three persons.
 The substance is not divided, but shared by all three persons, equally.

 As usual, don’t push illustrations too far.
 They are merely designed to help guard against misunderstanding and to clarify.